SkookumAsFrig/SkookumAsFrig.github.io/README.md

 Jekyll build
 Jekyll serve

+To setup new dev environment:
+1. Install rbenv to manage older ruby version install, 'sudo apt install rbenv'.
+Newer version ruby install of Jekyll does not generate the site properly, need to use ruby version 2.7 despite what Jekyll docs say.
+2. use rbenv to install ruby 2.7: 'rbenv install 2.7.0', then 'rbenv global 2.7.0' to set default version followed by 'rbenv rehash'.
+3. Verify ruby verions by the following: Check that PATH contains $HOME/.rbenv/shims and $HOME/.rbenv/bin, 'env | grep PATH'.
+Also check that you have the following in your ~/.bash_profile if using bash or ~/.zshenv if using zsh: 'export PATH="$HOME/.rbenv/bin:$PATH" eval "$(rbenv init -)"'
+4. If the above steps need to be corrected, restart terminal to have the proper paths be updated.
+Then, ruby --version should say 2.7.0.
+5. cd to this repo local folder, do 'gem install jekyll bundler'.
+6. Jekyll serve to build and preview website locally

+Below is Bill Martin's documentation for his original template:
 Source code for my [Jekyll](https://jekyllrb.com/)-based portfolio at [billmartin.io](http://billmartin.io), which uses the [Freelancer Jekyll Theme](https://github.com/jeromelachaud/freelancer-theme) with my own additions:

 #### Resume Linking